micahfolsom/qtcanvas/README.md

 the powerful plotting and analysis functionality of ROOT.

 ## Dependencies ##
-This code is tested with Qt 5.5, ROOT 6.08, and CMake 3.5.
-It should work with any version of Qt5 and ROOT going back to 5.34 but no guarantees!
+This code is tested with Qt 5.9, ROOT 6.16, and CMake 3.10.
+It should work with any version of Qt5 and most versions of ROOT6+.

 ## How does it work? ##
 The QTCanvas class inherits from QWidget and acts as a wrapper around the